red-gate/Samples/TDM/DataGeneration/readme.md

    - Click the drivers tab
    - Check for an entry "ODBC Driver 18 for Sql Server"
 1. If you do not have the Sql Server ODBC drivers installed, please [download them](https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16) and install them.
 You may also need to install the [Microsoft C++ runtimes](https://aka.ms/vs/15/release/vc_redist.x64.exe).
 If you have a different version of the ODBC drivers installed, you may also need to edit the ODBC driver name.
 1. Edit the file [.\run-data-generation.ps1](run-data-generation.ps1).
 You need to enter your Sql Server instance details at the top in the `param` section.
-You also need to enter the output directory.
 1. Run the script to plan data generation for your database by executing this command in the Windows command prompt.
 You may like to check the output generation json file afterwards.
    ```
    powershell -ep bypass .\run-data-generation.ps1 -plan